Ideal-specific elimination orders form a star-shaped region: Introduction

 Concerning Gr\"obner walks used in elmination of variables, Tran proposes in \cite{article::Tran1} to have the target monomial order $\prec_{\mathrm{elim}}$ dependent on $\I$, combining the Gr\"obner walk technique with a sudden-death-algorithm.

 So instead of using \emph{the same} elimination term order for \emph{all} ideals, Tran proposes to use \emph{an ideal-specific} monomial order suitable (only) for elimination in the specifically given ideal.
-He characterizes these ideal-specific orders via the corresponding reduced Gr\"obner-basis.
+He characterizes these special ideal-specific orders via the corresponding reduced Gr\"obner basis.

-In addition to being faster on some examined test bed cases, his approach gets rid of several algebraic technicalities involved in Gr\"obner walks, such as the necessary perturbation of the weight-vector representing the elimination order:
+In addition to being faster on some examined test bed cases, his approach gets rid of several algebraic technicalities usually involved in Gr\"obner walks, e.g. his approach simplifies the necessary perturbation of the weight vector representing the elimination order:

-Gr\"obner-walk algorithms are particularly fast, if the given path of the walk is \emph{generic}.
+Gr\"obner walk algorithms are particularly fast, if the given path of the walk is \emph{generic}.
 To achieve this, one has to perturb the target weight vector of the walk in a suitable manner (see e.g. \cite{article::Fukuda_Jensen_Thomas}).
-In \cite{article::Tran1}, Tran observed that using ideal-specific elimination orders, it suffices to end a Gr\"obner walk in a Gr\"obner cone adjacent to some \emph{elimination-vector} (see below) which eases the requirements on the necessary perturbations.
+In \cite{article::Tran1}, Tran observed that using ideal-specific elimination orders, it suffices to end a Gr\"obner walk in a Gr\"obner cone adjacent to some \emph{elimination vector} (see below) which eases the requirements on the necessary perturbations.

 We refine Tran's findings by giving a more precise classification of those Gr\"obner cones, which correspond to ideal-specific elimination orders.